morningred88/AWS/SDLC_Automation/SDLC_notes.md

 Deployment configuration defines the strategy how an application deployed to  EC2 instances, such as all at once, one at a time or half at a time.
 You can also customize the deployment configuration by percentage or instance numbers.

 It is selected when you create a deployment group.
 You can override a deployment configuration when you create a deployment.

+### CloudWatch event vs Trigger

+You can integrate CodeDeploy through CloudWatch event with many other services, such as SMS, SNS, Lambda, Kinesis stream, etc.

+You can send messages using SNS topic through Triggers directly  in CodeDeply.